MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 Notice that `x` need not be atomic, because the acquire-release memory ordering set up by the atomic `M` applies to all memory accesses, not just atomics.

 Another classic construct which provides acquire-release semantics is a mutex, represented in C++ by [`std::mutex`](https://en.cppreference.com/w/cpp/thread/mutex).
-A mutex provides two operations, "lock" i.e. acquire, and "unlock" i.e. release, with the additional condition that only one thread may lock the mutex at any time.
+A mutex provides two operations, "lock" i.e. acquire, and "unlock" i.e. release, with the additional guarantee that only one thread has locked the mutex at any time (called "mutual exclusion").
 Memory access ordering is provided by mutexes even if the data is not `std::atomic`.
-We'll look at `std::mutex` more closely in a subsequent section.
+We'll look at `std::mutex` more closely in a later section.

 In a suprisingly user-friendly twist, C++ tries to default to a memory ordering even stricter than acquire-release - a model called "sequential consistency for data-race-free programs".
 Under this model, when using `std::atomic`, not only does acquire-release ordering apply, but there is also a single ordering of all `std::atomic` memory accesses observed by all threads.
 Effectively, `std::atomic` by default behaves like our naive understanding of memory access, sans compiler optimisations and hardware trickery!
 Going back to a previous example: